Glass Trinity, Chapter 11: Bonds of Fate

 "Enough!"
 Saizō shouted.

-He put everything he had into a genjutsu that crippled the last clone and teleported himself out of the lava bullets' trajectory.
+He put everything he had into a genjutsu that crippled the last clone and teleported himself out of the lava bullets' path.

 "You missed a few," Sasuke said from behind him.

 Saizō whirled with his blade and slashed, dispelling the clone.
-Another clone appeared before him and punched, but Saizō twisted in time and caught the clone's wrist, twisting it until he heard a crack.
+Another clone appeared before him and punched, but Saizō caught the clone's wrist and twisted it until he heard a crack.

 "No, I didn't," he said.
 "That's one hundred."